JaegerwaldDev/KEE/README.md

 > [!NOTE]
 > `en` can be replaced with `de` to decrypt the file back to it's original state.

+---

 ## Writing your own keys

 ### About XKEE

+XKEE is the encryption language that keys are written in.
+It's a slightly enhanced, plain-text version of the HEX "KEE" format.
+It compiles to `.kee`, which then can be used for encryption.

 ### XKEE Syntax

+### XKEE Instructions

 ### Compiling `.xkee` to `.kee`

 # Contributors and Special Thanks